RoundSolutions/SenseCeiver/README.md

 For more information see "wiki" or visit direclty our website at: http://www.roundsolutions.com/en/senseceiver/

-If you're interested to know how to integrate the SenseCeiver to your IoT application optimally, we suggest discussing your ideas with our experts.
-That way we can help you to implement your innovation.
-Contact us:http://www.roundsolutions.com/en/contact

 ## Applications
 The SenseCeiver offers a variety of innovative applications.